awv-informatik/model-data-generation/README.md

 ### Ubuntu

-Open a bash terminal and follow the instructions.
+To install and run ClassCAD, open a terminal and:

 ```sh
 sudo apt-get update